dimaslanjaka/static-blog-generator/src-posts/2017/05/important-role-of-social-media-for-any.md

 title: Important Role Of Social Media For Any Blogs
 webtitle: WMI Gitlab
-subtitle: Important Role Of Social Media For Any Blogs Pal knows what it is Facebook, Twitter, Instagram or Way?
-I firmly accept 100% that my
+subtitle: Important Role Of Social Media For Any Blogs Pal knows what it is Facebook, Twitter, Instagram or Way I firmly accept 100% that my
 lang: en
 date: 2017-05-10T06:31:00.000+07:00
 type: post